Penalties and Sentences (Sexual Offences) and Other Legislation Amendment Bill 2025

 Each of these reforms is measured, considered and properly framed.
 That stands in stark contrast with the Labor opposition's attempt earlier this year to rush through last-minute amendments.2025-09-17View Hansard

-The only reason that this bill is here is Labor acted and Labor forced this government to act.
-In 2023 Labor tasked the Sentencing Advisory Council to review sentences for rape and sexual assault.2025-09-17View Hansard
+Let's be clear from the start: the only reason that this bill is here is Labor acted and Labor forced this government to act.2025-09-17View Hansard

 4.35 pmHon.
 LJ GERBERSupports

-Strongly supports the bill as Minister for Youth Justice and Victim Support.
-Emphasises the government's commitment to putting victims first and criticises Labor for hypocrisy in their use of 'good bloke' defences for their own members.
+Strongly supported the bill as Minister for Youth Justice and Victim Support, highlighting the reforms to good-character evidence and citing victim submissions to the committee.
+Attacked Labor for hypocrisy in defending their own members while opposing 'good bloke' defences.

 4.56 pmHon.
 FS SIMPSONSupports